Kulgam district: Politics

-Kulgam district has 4 assembly constituencies: Noorabad, Kulgam, Homshailibugh, and Devsar.
-The parties of the current members of the legislative assembly (MLAs) are: Indian National Congress (INC) for Devsar, Jammu and Kashmir National Conference (JKNC) for Homshailibugh, Jammu and Kashmir Peoples Democratic Party (PDP) for Noorabad, and the Communist Party of India (Marxist) (CPI(M)) for Kulgam.
+Kulgam district has 3 assembly constituencies: Kulgam, Damhal Hanji Pora, and Devsar.
+The parties of the current members of the legislative assembly (MLAs) are: Jammu and Kashmir National Conference (JKNC) for Damhal Hanji Pora and Devsar and the Communist Party of India (Marxist) (CPI(M)) for Kulgam.

-Homshallibugh J&K is 39th assembly segment has three municipal towns – Yaripora, Frisal and Qaimoh – which are also tehsil headquarters.
+Ithas three municipal towns – Yaripora, Frisal and Qaimoh – which are also tehsil headquarters.
 Yaripora is an education and health block, while Qaimoh is agriculture as well as education and health blocks.
 Frisal is a community development block.

 Road facility

 Kulgam has following roads connecting it to various assembly segments and with NH1A (major district roads):